marconae/cups-exa-ai-ticket-sentiment/ticket-sentiment-ai-lab/README.md

 ## Setup environment in Exasol

 * Copy `sentiment_generation.ipynb` to `/transformers` and follow the notebook
-* Run the notebook to upload the model and to a test run
+* Run the notebook to upload the model and do a test run
 * Create the table with `ddl-customer-support-tickets.sql`
 * Import the CSV file from Kaggle into the table
 * Use the last two SQL statements within the data pipeline